Senator Warren's rebuke of regulators goes viral

 When the SEC has taken banks to trial, it has been met with mixed results.

-Some successes included one last week when the SEC won a $110,500 judgment against Morgan Keegan in connection with its sale of auction-rate securities - a case that had been going on for about three and a half years.
+Some successes included one last week when the SEC won a $110,500 judgment against Morgan Keegan in connection with its sale of auction-rate securities.
 A court ruled that Morgan Keegan was negligent, but it did not find that the firm intentionally defrauded investors.

 However, other high-profile cases have not been decisive victories.